HCL-TECH-SOFTWARE/appscan-standard-pyscan/README.md

 		o	AppScanSDK.dll
 		o	debug.dll
 		o	utilities.dll
-		o	AppScanVersionInfo.dll (Can be found at \Tools\Authentication Tester)
+		o	AppScanVersionInfo.dll (this file is located in \Tools\Authentication Tester)

 2) Under project properties you can optionally define the build output location.
 By default it is the working folder.